‘Big Man Put Me There For A Reason’: Good Samaritan Saves Woman From Attempted Sexual Assault In Mount Laurel, Police Say

 MOUNT LAUREL, N.J.
 (CBS) – In the corner of his eye, a good Samaritan noticed a woman in trouble and then decided to risk his own life to save her from being attacked off a busy South Jersey highway.
-New Jersey state troopers say John Bishop saw a man drag the woman into a wooded area off I-295 north near State Highway 73.
+New Jersey state troopers say John Bishop saw a man drag the woman into a wooded area off I-295 north, near Route 73.

 Pure happenstance placed Bishop in the exactly the right spot at the right time as he merged into traffic.

 “I got off of 295, onto Route 73,” Bishop said.
 “I don’t normally go that way.
-I saw out the corner of my eye, I saw a woman walking and somebody grab her and yank her forcefully slam her into the ground into the bushes and drag her down the hill.”
+I saw out the corner of my eye, I saw a woman walking and somebody grab her and yank her forcefully, slam her into the ground into the bushes and drag her down the hill.”

 It was a surreal moment and even though it was broad daylight, around 3 p.m. last Thursday, Bishop knew it wasn’t his imagination.